gwen-williams/WeedsPy_MCMC/README.md

 ### Parameter file

-Most parameters required by the scripts are set in a parameter file, a template for which is given here called `paramfile.txt`.
-Here, we detail each parameter to be defined:
+Most parameters required by the scripts are set in a parameter file, and read in to a dictionary by the `read_params_file` function within `WeedsPy_MCMC.py`.
+A template parameter file is given here called `paramfile.txt`.
+Here, we detail each of the required parameters:

 * `catalog_name` : the name of the molecular line catalog for CLASS to use.
 Either the name of your own offline file, or cdms or jpl.
 * `molecule` :  name of molecule to be modelled, as it appears in the catalog.